 5. Do Chickens Need Light in Their Coop?

-Chickens do not need light in their coop, but some chicken owners choose to add different types of lights for various reasons.
+Chickens do not need light in their coop.
+However, some chicken owners choose to add different types of lights for various reasons.

-In areas where there is limited sunlight, you can use lights to simulate daylight and help chickens to continue their egg-laying cycle even when there isn’t enough sun.
+In areas where there is limited sunlight, you can use lights to simulate daylight.
+This can help chickens to continue their egg-laying cycle even when there isn’t enough sun.

-Chickens originate from equatorial climates, so they do not usually lay eggs in the winter because they need at least 12 to 14 hours of sunlight a day to be regulated properly.
+Chickens originate from equatorial climates.
+This means they do not usually lay eggs in the winter.
+Chickens need at least 12 to 14 hours of sunlight a day to be regulated properly.

-Adding lights, however, can also be stressful for hens, so you should do it in limited amounts and with a great deal of caution.
+Adding lights, however, can also be stressful for hens.
+Do it in limited amounts and with a great deal of caution.

-Preferably, this kind of light would only be used for an hour or two at most to extend the egg-laying season.
+Preferably, this kind of light would only be used for an hour or two at most.
+It will help to extend the egg-laying season.

 Other chicken owners add a simple light on a timer that they only use when they are cleaning their coop, gathering eggs, or feeding their flock.

-Finally, some chicken owners set up a red light in the coop that runs for longer periods because of the perceived benefits, such as being able to see better, helping to prevent pecking, and just generally keep them happier.
+Finally, some chicken owners set up a red light in the coop that runs for longer periods because of the perceived benefits.
+Some of these include being able to see better, helping to prevent pecking, and just generally keep them happier.

 Best Chicken Coops for Your Backyard

-To make your decision easier, remember that you need to focus on the primary things from our buyer’s guide: safety, space, ventilation, and ease of cleaning.
-Best Wire For Chicken Coops
+To make your decision easier, remember that you need to focus on the primary things from our buyer’s guide.
+These include safety, space, ventilation, and ease of cleaning.

 If you focus on these areas when you are choosing your coop, you will be less likely to regret whichever coop you end up with because it will fit the needs of managing your flock successfully.